Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 Features
 --------

+* Capacative Touch Sensor
-* Detects touch of finger at 12 different locations
+* Can handle up to 12 electrodes used as touch locations
 * Touch can be detected through a small layer of glass/plastic/paper
 * Size and placement of touch area can be user defined
 * Can be used to build custom touch panel